elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 5 - Support Vector Machines/README.md

 ## Similarity Features

-This technique consists of adding features using a similarity function, which measures how similar instances are to a specific landmark.
+This technique consists of adding features using a similarity function, which measures how similar instances are to a specific _landmark_.

 ## Gaussian RBF Kernel